tbenali96/mp-data-nba-assessment/README.md

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train`.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── test           <- Sample data for tests.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.